hitesh05/Comment-Generation/README.md

 would be to then use the insights from that classification task to create a text generation model that generates comments based on given code.

+## Problem Statement
+Given a piece of Code and a Comment, Classify the comment as "Relevant" or "Non-relevant".